3 Unique Teas That Turn the Tables on Beautiful Traditions

 Butter tea has a huge presence in Tibetan ceremonies and celebrations.
 During the New Year, monks participate in three long days of afternoon prayer.
 They fuel themselves in the mornings with butter tea and eat sweet rice.

-Like many serious tea-drinking countries, tea is also used as a means of tradition and hospitality.
-If you find yourself being served butter tea in Tibet, be prepared to have your cup continuously filled.
+Like many serious tea-drinking countries, this unique tea also encourages tradition and hospitality.
+If you find yourself being offered butter tea in Tibet, be prepared to have your cup continuously filled.

 Quality Teaware for Your Daily Ritual